kool-engine/kool/README.md

 (point-) position and objects are affected less by them, the farther they are away.
 This usually results in a much higher required light intensity: Here we use an intensity of 300.

-Next we create a `SimpleShadowMap` which computes the shadows casted by the light source we defined before.
+Next we create a `SimpleShadowMap` which computes the shadows cast by the light source we defined before.
 Moreover, the created `AoPipeline` computes an ambient occlusion map, which is later used by the shaders to further improve the visual appearance of the scene.